 I will briefly explain each section.
 And then, I will lay out an example of how I implemented this framework for the process of writing my own book.

 The beginning of a story is where your story starts.

 It is more than the opening line, or when your main character enters the scene.
 It is the “how” and “why” of your story.

 The goal of the beginning is to immediately let your readers know what this story will be about, or at least make them want to find out what it will be about.

-You may have heard the saying that you must grab the attention of your audience with the first page, or even the first sentence.
+You may have heard that you must grab the attention of your audience with the first page, or even the first sentence.
 While I don’t believe this is a hard and fast rule, it’s a good one to keep in mind.

 The beginning of your story should accomplish the following: